apigeek/architect/README.md

 I want to automate everything
 =============================

-That is our goal.
-We'll continue to create new Dialects that address the needs of Enterprise Architects.
+That is our goal too.
+We'll continue to address the needs of Enterprise Architects.

 Competent software engineers can easily create "blueprints" that capture the patterns, templates and files used to build SDLC artefacts.

-Then ApiGeek-Architect re-uses the blueprints to build customised websites, portals, Apps, APIs, mock servers, micro services and more.
+Please share any custom Blueprints and Dialects so that ApiGeek-Architect becomes more useful for all of us.

-Please share your custom Blueprints and Dialects so that ApiGeek-Architect becomes more useful for all of us.
+Then ApiGeek-Architect can re-use those blueprints to build customised websites, portals, Apps, APIs, mock servers, micro services and more.

 I want to license ApiGeek-Architect
 ===================================